top of page

 Massage for Motor Vehicle Accidents

 Motor vehicle accidents can be difficult in so many ways.
 After an accident, the body may experience muscle strain, whiplash, soft tissue damage, and joint stiffness.
 These injuries often lead to pain, tension, compensation patterns, and limited mobility.
-Massage helps relieve these symptoms and promote healing by relaxing tense and guarded muscles in the affected and surrounding areas through patient, attuned touch.
-Massage can encourage relaxation, reduce stress, and aid in emotional recovery as well as physical trauma.
+Massage promotes healing by relaxing tense and guarded muscles in the affected and surrounding areas through patient, attuned touch.
+It also encourages relaxation and reduces stress, aiding in the emotional recovery as well as physical trauma.

 Swedish